vladdyz/fragments/README.md

 ### API /

-The main entry-point for the v1 version of the fragments API, currently includes GET and POST routes to store and retrieve plain-text fragments (Get.js/Post.js).
+The main entry-point for the v1 version of the fragments API, currently includes GET, POST, and DELETE routes to store, retrieve, and remove fragments (Get.js/Post.js/Delete.js).
 The GET route now supports params (e.g. /v1/fragments/{id}) to return a specific text-based (or JSON) fragment, provided the user is authenticated and the owner of the fragment.
 Appending /info allows metadata retrieval instead.

 ### Model /